 Skopje to Sofia: there are frequent buses between the 2 cities that take about 4 hours.

 Note: Pristina is in neighboring Kosovo, 2 hours away from Skopje by bus.
-I haven’t listed Kosovo as a distinct Balkan country because it is not officially recognized by many nations (Serbia still claims it as a territory).
 We haven’t been to Pristina but are told that it is an interesting destination and that it should be visited.
 You’ll see many companies offering day tours to Pristina in Skopje.

 We were really surprised by Sofia.
 It has some interesting attractions and it might be the most attractive of the cities on this list (although some might debate that).
 It also felt like the richest, with its clean streets, pedestrian-only old town, and modern metro station.

 As far as attractions go, it has some fantastic churches (Alexander Nevsky Cathedral and St Nedelya Church top the list), some impressive Soviet-era buildings (the Largo), Roman ruins, a large pedestrian-only boulevard (Vitosha Boulevard).
 Besides churches, you’ll see mosques and synagogues.
 More on why you should visit Sofia.

 Sofia to Bucharest: 7 hours by bus or 50 minutes flying (Tarom, the Romanian airline, has direct flights)

 We’ve passed through Bucharest several times but, apart from going to the airport or train station (ugg, hated the train station in Bucharest), have yet to actually see the city.
 The little we know of Bucharest: it’s a big city and has the largest parliament building in the world.
 I’ve heard that there have been a lot of changes in Bucharest and that it is a better place to visit than it was just a few years ago.
 See this post on Bucharest from someone more familiar with it than we are.